ameenmohd261/TravAura/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-- Project Maintainer: Ameen Mohammed
+- Project Maintainer: Mohd Ameen
 - GitHub: [@ameenmohd261](https://github.com/ameenmohd261)
-- Email: contact@travaura.com
+- Email: official.mohd.ameen.siddiqui@gmail.com

 ## Acknowledgements
 - Thanks to all contributors who have helped make Travaura better